dmitrykolchev/BlazorKeyCloak/README.md

 ## Summary

-Blazor Server (BlazorKeyCloak):
+Blazor Server (BlazorKeycloak):
 Is a confidential client.
 It can securely store Client Secret.
 Uses Client Secret to authenticate the app itself to Keyсloak during the "Authorization Code Flow".
 Its job is to establish a secure session for the user (via cookie).
 Uses the BKU2 client.

-Blazor WASM Client (BlazorKeyCloak.Client):
+Blazor WASM Client (BlazorKeycloak.Client):
 Is a public client.
 All of its code (including configuration) is loaded into the user's browser and cannot store any secrets.
 It does not need Client Secret.
 It uses the more secure PKCE (Proof Key for Code Exchange) mechanism, which is built into the Blazor OIDC library, to protect the "Authorization Code Flow".
 Its job is to obtain an Access Token to call protected APIs.